 School Attendance Review Team (SART)

 Students who are alert and ready to learn in school each day make the most of the learning opportunities offered to them.
 Attending school regularly starting in the early grades is critical to gaining the social, emotional, and academic skills needed to succeed.
-The main objective of the Student Attendance Review Team (SART) is to understand the reasons why students, at the school site level, are not attending school and to connect students and families to school and community resources to address these absence concerns.
-Once the student is considered a habitual truant (3rd Truancy Letter), or has an excessive number of absences for illness, the student will be referred to a PUSD Child Welfare and Attendance Specialist who will arrange for a Student Attendance Review Team (SART) Meeting.
+The main objective of the Student Attendance Review Team (SART) is to understand the reasons why students, at the school site level, are not attending school and to connect students and families to school and community resources to address these attendance concerns.
+Students will be referred to a PUSD Child Welfare and Attendance Specialist, who will arrange for a Student Attendance Review Team (SART) meeting, once they become identified as chronically absent, a habitual truant, or they have an excessive number of absences due to illness.

 - A SART meeting may include the following team members: School Administrator, Child Welfare and Attendance Specialist, student, parent, school counselor, teacher, and any other specified staff.

 - A corrective action plan will be developed with parental input.
 The student will again be directed to attend all classes unless excused for legal reason.